nrs-org/novelslop/content/vol_01/chap_04.typ

   speed runner got on their "legitimate" run, she would find a club that she’s genuinely interested in.

+  Even if there was something like an idol club, Mona would still hesitate to join.
+Why?
+Because she did not want to become an idol at all, so a more fitting club for her would be something named an "Idol Research Club".
+Yeah, if the only purpose of the club is to "research" idol culture, i.e. watching idol content for days non-stop, surely no teacher is going to let it happen.

   Misuzu High School have a number of clubs, which could be categorized into two
   types: sport clubs and cultural clubs.
-Sport clubs usually reside in stadiums dedicated for their respective sport, while clubrooms of the cultural clubs all belonged to the fifth floor of the main building.
+Sport clubs usually reside in training areas dedicated for their respective sport, with a small clubhouse nearby, while clubrooms of the cultural clubs all belonged to the fifth floor of the main building.
 Since Mona was on the school grounds, it was only natural for her to visit the sport clubs.